 The Prenatal Water Workout

 Combining the benefits of water and exercise helps create better birth.
-The women I have worked with tend to have fewer interventions, shorter labors and less c-sections.
-They show fewer complications in the prenatal period and recover faster.
+The women I have worked with tend to have fewer interventions, shorter labors and fewer c-sections.
+They show fewer complications in the prenatal period and recover more quickly.
 The benefits of water are ancient knowledge.
 While there is no formal documentation of outcomes of labor due to water exercise, I know from three years of observation what is true.
 It makes perfect sense for the pregnant body to gravitate toward a water environment.

 Exercise in the water is becoming more popular during the prenatal period and offers many benefits for the pregnant mother, both physiological and psychological.
 Water provides a safe, inspiring atmosphere that women can use and work with as their bodies change and grow.

 In order to understand the physiologic dynamic of water, you must understand hydrostatic pressure.
 When you immerse a body in water up to the shoulders, two great things occur.
 One is that the body becomes buoyant.
 The other is that the pressure of water against the skin surface while the body is in motion creates hydrostatic effect, which causes body fluids to move effortlessly upward.
 For example: If you have swollen feet and you kick through the water, hydrostatic pressure combined with the movement alleviates swelling.

 The hydrostatic force of water pushes extravascular fluid into the vascular space, producing an increase of uterine blood flow.
 Uterine blood flow is essential to grow a healthy baby and placenta.
 By moving a body immersed to the shoulders and at an adequate depth so that it’s not touching the bottom of the pool, hydrostatic pressure makes the blood flow back to the heart easier.
 This is an excellent way to stabilize blood pressure.